dougy147/pdftoref/README.md

 ```
 for x in *pdf ; do pdftoref "$x" ; done
 ```

 and `pdftoref` will iteratively check for references of all pdfs in the folder.
+Don't forget the `-g` option to get your articles references' saved in `$HOME/articles`.

 # More info